rese1f/rese1f/README.md

 I am a master student of Information Processing Lab at University of Washington, advised by Professor Jenq-Neng Hwang.
 I am currently working on embodied agent and video understanding.
+Have a look at my [homepage](https://rese1f.github.io/) for more details.

 When I am not doing research, I like photography, traveling, and singing.